 Doctors are working to learn more about nasal cavity and paranasal sinus cancer, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with these diseases.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you.
+Always talk with your doctor about the best diagnostic and treatment options for you.

 Combined therapies.
 Most research for head and neck cancer focuses on combining different types of treatments to improve treatment effectiveness and the patient’s quality of life.